input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 sidechain is realized with the `FUEL` token which accomplishes the
 following:

-- A transfer from *mainchain* to *sidechain* burns a participant's `FUEL` tokens with a specified sidechain recipient (as redeemer).
+- A transfer from *mainchain* to *sidechain* amounts to a participant burning their `FUEL` tokens with a specified sidechain recipient (as redeemer).
-  So, for the sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe that a mainchain transaction has burnt `FUEL`, and unlock the corresponding sidechain tokens to the recipient on the sidechain (by e.g. minting such tokens).
+  So, for the sidechain recipient to receive their corresponding sidechain tokens on the sidechain, the Bridge must observe that a mainchain transaction has burnt `FUEL`, and unlock the corresponding sidechain tokens to the recipient on the sidechain (by e.g. minting such tokens).

-- A transfer from *sidechain* to *mainchain* amounts to creating a Merkle root of such transactions (i.e., a *sidechain certificate*) which are posted to the mainchain (via the Bridge), and later participants may claim `FUEL` from a specified Merkle root by minting `FUEL` tokens.
+- A transfer from *sidechain* to *mainchain* amounts to creating a Merkle root of such transactions (i.e., a *sidechain certificate*) which is posted to the mainchain (via the Bridge), and later participants may claim `FUEL` from a specified Merkle root by minting `FUEL` tokens.